 Which AP (Advanced Placement) classes taken in high school give me credit for pre-med classes at Pepperdine?

 For details about the usefulness of AP scores refer to the Pepperdine Handout on AP class credit.
 Taking AP Chemistry, Physics, Calculus, and Biology will better prepare you for college level courses.

 For Pepperdine Students Primarily

 No one individual grade or even series of grades will keep you out of medical school.
 Often freshman year grades are the lowest due to the difficulty of adjusting to the college environment.
-It is important for grades to improve over time.
+It is helpful for grades to improve over time.